ChasingUX/jesse-site/source/work/digitalocean.md

 </a>

 <h4 class="ribbon">Individual Droplet</h4>
 The individual Droplet page allows a user to monitor or take action on their Droplet.
-The graphs tab is shown by default so system administrators can quickly and easily monitor the performance and load of their servers.
+The graphs tab is shown by default, so system administrators can quickly and easily monitor the performance and load of their servers.

-Users can also resize, rebuild, backup, access the console, or destroy their Droplet (amongst other things).
+Users can also resize, rebuild, backup, access the console, or destroy their Droplet (amongst other possibilities).
 The centralized Droplet interface makes it relatively easy and quick to take action on a Droplet.

 <a class="enlarge border" href="/assets/images/projects/digitalocean/manage_droplet_snapshot.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/manage_droplet_snapshot.jpg">